aJustinOng/aJustinOng.github.io/index.md

 ![KAMI Website](assets/img/KAMIWeb.PNG)

 The recipe's ingredients, instructions, and AI-generated image are displayed to the user.
 The project utilized OpenAI's GPT-4 and DALLE-3 APIs into a Django Framework that is connected to a local MySQL database.
+I was in charge of the front-end design as well as database design and management.

 ![KAMI SQL Diagram](assets/img/KAMISQLDiagram.PNG)